top of page

 Vitamin D

-Vitamin D is often called the “sunshine vitamin” because our bodies can produce it when skin is exposed to sunlight.
+Vitamin D is often called the 'sunshine vitamin' because our bodies can produce it when skin is exposed to sunlight.
 In the UK, sunlight isn’t strong enough for much of the year, and many people struggle to maintain optimal levels through diet alone.

-Vitamin D is a fat-soluble vitamin that plays a crucial role in:
+It plays a crucial role in:

 • calcium absorption